Headless CMS: The guide to your headless content management system

 Butter CMS

-Founded in Chicago in 2014, Butter CMS works for both individual freelancers working for different clients and businesses ranging from small startups to large enterprises.
+Butter CMS was founded in Chicago in 2014 and works for individual freelancers working for various clients as well as companies ranging from small start-ups to large enterprises.

 Butter CMS Advantages Butter CMS disadvantages